KBNLwikimedia/MediaFromDelpher_ExtractCopyrightTemplates/stories/Free to use - Exploring public domain claims in Wikimedia Commons files sourced from Delpher.md

 ##  Why are Delpher sourced files in the public domain, according to Wikimedia Commons?

 What insights can be gained from this dataset?
-A useful starting point is to examine the main reasons why files have been classified as public domain by their uploaders.
+A useful starting point is to understand the main reasons why files have been classified as public domain by their uploaders.

 **Grouping templates**<br/>
 To do this, we first grouped the copyright templates according to their underlying rationale for placing files in the public domain.
 This process resulted in five distinct categories: